kochbj/kochbj.github.io/_pages/home.md

 # Hello!
 I'm Bernie.
 You can check out my résumé/CV to learn a bit about me.
 I'm mostly using this site to share things I've been working on.
 Feel free to reach out if you'd like to chat!

+**08/04/2023:** I was invited to speak in the TIES seminar series at MIT Sloan in the Fall.
+{: .notice}

 **05/16/2023:** I spoke on a panel at Microsoft Research Asia on the future of large language models in research and education.
 {: .notice}